awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-role-permissions.md

 For more information and examples, see [Resource Policies for GetClusterCredentials](redshift-iam-access-control-identity-based.md#redshift-policy-resources.getclustercredentials-resources)\.

-The following example shows a policy that allows the IAM role to call the `GetClusterCredentials` action\.
+The following example shows a policy that allows the IAM role to call the `GetClusterCredentials` operation\.
 Specifying the Amazon Redshift `dbuser` resource grants the role access to the database user name `temp_creds_user` on the cluster named `examplecluster`\.

 ```
 {